astropy/astropy-APEs/APE_finance.rst

 `NEP 48 <https://numpy.org/neps/nep-0048-spending-project-funds.html>`_ has extensive discussion and a good list of further references on this topic.

-We recognize though that the approach of leaving the budget entirely up to project members also has downsides: In particular, less experienced people may be tempted to suggest work packages with a compensation that is unfairly low for the work required to increase their perceived chances to obtain funding.
+We recognize though that the approach of leaving the approved budget entirely up to project members also has downsides: In particular, less experienced people may be tempted to suggest work packages with a compensation that is unfairly low for the work required to increase their perceived chances to obtain funding.
 We place trust in the community to recognize these short-comings of the process and to advise and mentor each other to propose realistic budgets that allow the proposed work to be completed with a fair rate of pay.
 As the diversity of proposers increases, we recognize that this approach will likely need to be modified and potentially be made more prescriptive.
 This may come in the form of a future APE or more incremental changes as experience grows.

 Defining fundable activities and projects
 -----------------------------------------